ivanenev/skills-server/INSTALLATION.md

 ## Lazy-MCP Integration

-The Enhanced Skills Server includes a bridge to [lazy-mcp](https://github.com/voicetreelab/lazy-mcp), a hierarchical tool system.
-This integration provides progressive disclosure of tools, significantly reducing token usage.
+The Skills Server includes an optional bridge to [lazy-mcp](https://github.com/voicetreelab/lazy-mcp), a hierarchical tool system.
+This integration provides progressive disclosure of tools, significantly reducing token usage. **Lazy-MCP is not strictly required** – the server works perfectly without it, but enabling it is recommended for token savings when accessing large tool sets.

 ### Installing Lazy-MCP